DixieKorley/ucc_data_analysis_course/intro_to_data_analysis/unit_1.md

 - In order to perform your data analysis, you have to know the four dimensions.

 #### Ask the right questions
+**Sources**
-Source - A simple strategy for asking your data the right questions
+A simple strategy for asking your data the right questions How do data scientists ask the right questions?

 - The goal for any company or organization is to use data for insights or information.
+- You ask questions in data analysis by using the data science life cycle.
+Data scientists use life science scientific method to explore their data.

+This is the data science process...
+1. Ask an interesting question
+2. Get the data
+3. Explore the data
+4. Model the data
+5. Then communicate and visualize results
+Source - How do data scientists ask the right questions?

+When data scientist go through these steps, they ask the right questions - specific, not general.

 Insights can include questions like:
 - Which of the customer segments is profitable?